Human Reproductive Cycle

 Speciation - that is the bringing forth of a new species by an old one - is not very well understood by mankind today.
 When Charles Darwin observed what he called evolution, he figured that species kind of gradually formed from their parent species.
 The fossil record, when less interrupted than in Darwin's days, should show it.
 And after a century and a half of digging, brushing and hoping, the fossil record stayed the way it was: new species had the tendency to just show up and hardly grow gradually out of older populations.
 Some brilliant biologists came to the rescue.

 In 1972, Stephen J. Gould and Niles Eldredge expanded a speciation theory of Ernst Mayr and named it Punctuated Equilibrium.
-It goes like this (summarizing Wikipedia's citation of Gould's 1980 article):
+It goes like this (summarizing Gould's 1980 article):

 A large and stable population stays the way it is because any mutation is too small a change in the grand scheme of things; it gets rubbed out.
 For a beneficial mutation to survive, it must occur somewhere on the edge of the population, where it can create a pocket of isolated, influenced individuals.
 New species should always emerge on the edge of a population and then, when the mutation caused a new species, move into the parent population and be different.

-The objections to this theory are the same as the general objections to the evolution theory itself: We're evolving the wrong way!
-The second law of thermo dynamics dictates that everything must fall apart over time, and not together.
+The objections to this theory are the same as the general objections to the primary evolutionary dogma: We're evolving the wrong way!
+The second law of thermodynamics dictates that everything must fall apart over time, and not together4.
 The mechanism of mutation and natural selection (which obviously exists) is too puny a force to bring forth the diversity of life, and the only reason that people cling to it is that there is no valid alternative.
 Until now:

-Abarim Publications likes to propose a new theory; the Virgin Birth Theory:
+We here at Abarim Publications like to propose a new theory; the Virgin Birth Theory:

 The behavior of a species is self-similar to the behavior of an individual.
 When a species has matured enough, it will reproduce in a way that is self-similar to the reproduction of a single female individual.